macsatncnr/abscorrmatlab/README.md

 	joarodri@nist.gov
 	jrodrig9@umd.edu

-If you use these routines please cite the web site.
+If you use these routines please cite the paper "Neutron absorption correction and mean path length calculations formultiple samples with arbitrary shapes: application to highly absorbing samples on the Multi-Axis Crystal Spectrometer at NIST" by Rodriguez-Rivera, J.A. and Stock, C., J Appl Cryst 58, (2025).

+You can find a colab webpage where you can run the python version here: https://sites.google.com/view/abscorr/home

 The program calculates the neutron and x-ray transmission corrections for arbitrary shape samples.
 It is a generalized version of the Wuensch and Prewitt algorithm.
 This new version supports complex shapes, closed geometries like spheroids intersected by several surfaces and arrays of multiple samples.